The Law Library Association continues its monthly continuing legal education (CLE) programs into the 2018-19 year.

 The Law Library Association is pleased to announce a new collaboration with Saint Louis Public Library: a book discussion group focused on works of legal fiction and non-fiction.
 The new group, called "Legally Reading," initially will meet four times a year at lunchtime.
 Programs will begin run from 12:30 to 1:30 PM.
 Most programs will meet at the Law Library Association, located in the Civil Courts Building in downtown St. Louis (10 N. Tucker, 13th Floor), while some will meet at the Central Branch of Saint Louis Public Library.
 All programs are free and open to the public as well as to Law Library Association Members.

 Join us for our first program on Tuesday August 21 at 12:30 at the Law Library Association.
 We will discuss the novel "The Rooster Bar" by John Grisham.

 For more information, contact Library Director Gail Wechsler at 314-622-4470 or firstname.lastname@example.org.
-More details and a link to sign up to attend will be coming soon.
+RSVPs are recommended here.